fonglh/dotfiles/README.md

 The `tmux` folder contains custom tmux startup scripts for customizing the windows and panes for various development projects.

+1. Start `tmux` with the custom file with the command:

+    `$ tmux -f cm.conf attach`

+  If `attach` is excluded, we'll have TWO tmux sessions instead of just one.

 ## .my.cnf

 Modifies the MySQL client prompt to display more information.